eug-lena/DIT342-Questy/README.md

 ### Pages

-* Login: This page displays a field where the user can enter their credentials to sign in.
+* Login: This page displays a field where the user can enter their credentials to *log in*.
 They are also given the option to *sign up* if they do not yet have an account.

-* Home: This page shows a selection of games, reviews, and most recent activity from users they follow or from other users.
+* Home: This page shows a selection of *games, reviews, and most recent activity from users they follow*.
 The user can select certain elements to be redirected to the relevant page.

-* All-Games: This page displays all existent games on the website.
+* All-Games: This page displays *all existent games on the website*.
 The user can filter the displayed games by name or tags.
-For each listed game there is a *more* button the user can press to be redirected to the corresponding game page.
+For each listed game there is a 'more' button the user can press to be redirected to the corresponding game page.

-* Game: This page will display all the information about a specific game (such as its name, release date, and tags) and the reviews it has received by users.
+* Game: This page will display *all the information about a specific game* (such as its name, release date, and tags) and the reviews it has received by users.
 The user can create a new review, delete or edit the game they are currently viewing.

+* Add-Game: This page allows an admin to *post a new game to the website*.
+They enter the following properties: name, author, release date and pick from pre-selected tags.

-* Profile: This page displays the specific user’s profile along with their bio, people they follow, and reviews.
+* Profile: This page displays *the specific user’s profile* along with their bio, people they follow, and their reviews.
 Each user has their own profile page and other users can follow them on this page.
+The user can also select a specific review they have created to then 'pin' on their profile for everyone to see.

-* Review: This page displays a specific review written by an user.
-It allows other users to comment on that specific review and shows all the comments that the owner of the review or other users have written.
+* Review: This page displays *a specific review* written by an user.
+It allows other users to comment on and express their opinion with the rating of the specific review.
+The comments that the owner of the review or other users have written about that specific review are all shown on that page.

+* Add-Review: This page allows the user to *create a review for a specific game*.
+They enter the title, their rating, and a text if they want to further elaborate on the rating.
+Once the review is submitted, it will display on the correspondent game page.

 ### Entity-Relationship (ER) Diagram